roadtouk/finetic/README.md

 ### Media Player

 - Click any media item to start playback
+- **Playback Options**:
+  - **Direct Play**: Stream media files directly when supported by your browser
+  - **Transcoding**: Automatic transcoding for unsupported formats or network optimization
+  - The player automatically selects the best playback method based on your device and network conditions
 - Use keyboard shortcuts for control:
   - `Space` - Play/Pause
   - `←/→` - Seek backward/forward